 A study published in the Journal of Abnormal Psychology suggests that people who suffer from autism have a higher capacity for processing and perceving information.
 The information can be presented to them at a higher speed than non-Autistic people and are also able to identify information deemed as “critical” to the topic.

 Researchers at Yale University have determined that the use of a mobile phone, or cell phone, during pregnancy can have behavioural effects on their children.
 Brain development of the fetus is directly affected by the use of mobile phones and can lead to hyperactivity as the children grow.

-Researchers at the Salk Institute for Biological Studies have discovered that a single of injection of cocaine or methamphetamine (crystal meth) in mice caused their brains to stop the action of dopaminergic neurons (neurons that create the sensation of pleasure).
-The changes in the brain lasted for at least a week in most cases.
+Researchers at the Salk Institute for Biological Studies have discovered that a single of injection of recreational drugs, such as cocaine or methamphetamine (crystal meth), in mice caused their brains to stop the action of dopaminergic neurons (neurons that create the sensation of pleasure).
+The changes in the brain lasted for at least a week [...]

 Following on from yesterday’s post about predicting the rate of mental decline in Alzheimer’s patients, new research may provide insight into a new treatment.
 Researchers at UCL, London have discovered antibodies that halt the process of synapse degradation.
 The hope is that this information can be used to create a new therapy to prevent memory [...]